 *Start dates may vary by program and location.

 From global positioning technology that can follow the location of a car to sub-micron, integrated circuit (IC) chips that power today’s wireless and cellular technologies, electrical engineers are responsible for some of the world’s most exciting technological breakthroughs.
 CTU’s Electrical Engineering bachelor’s degree program is designed to help students prepare for a diverse range of engineering disciplines and the opportunity to develop important skills as they pursue their career path.

 A degree program is only as good as its faculty, and at CTU Colorado Springs, our faculty makes all the difference.
-CTU’s Electrical Engineering programs feature professors with industry experience who are dedicated to creating an educational experience within a modern engineering context.
+CTU’s Electrical Engineering programs feature instructors with industry experience who are dedicated to creating an educational experience within a modern engineering context.
 Our instructors are committed to helping students at all levels define and achieve their goals, and they work to help students prepare for the engineering field.

 Our Colorado Springs Electrical Engineering degree programs include:

 Our bachelor’s degree in Electrical Engineering is designed to help students develop a solid foundation in electronic concepts.
 Real-world theories and applications are emphasized throughout the curriculum, and coursework typically focuses on topics such as designing, troubleshooting and installing electrical and electronic systems; evaluating and correcting electrical problems; developing methods to use power efficiently; and creating applications for electronic systems to improve performance.
 Courses you may take include Advanced Circuit Analysis, Signals and Systems and Advanced Electronic Design, to name a few.

 The U.S. Bureau of Labor Statistics projects the number of electrical and electronics engineers will grow by 2% from 2018 through 2028, particularly in professional, scientific, and technical services firms, as more companies are expected to tap the expertise of engineers for projects involving electronic devices and systems.2